NBC News has a longread about what went wrong for Democrats in 2016 and how they can become competitive again nationally.

 Ethnic minorities and working-class whites largely cancel each other out.
-Trump won because the latter changed sides, but an even bigger story of the 2016 election is what didn’t happen: a mass defection of college-educated whites to the Democrats.
+Trump won because the latter changed sides, but an even bigger story of the 2016 election is what didn’t happen: a mass defection of college-educated white Americans to the Democrats.

-Whereas Mitt Romney won white college graduates by 14 points in 2012, they split their support almost fifty-fifty between Clinton and Trump last year.
+Whereas Mitt Romney won white college graduates by 14 points in 2012, they split their support almost 50-50 between Clinton and Trump last year.

-The fact that half of them turned out to elect a vulgarian with authoritarian tendencies anyway is far more disconcerting than the susceptibility of lower-information voters to a strongman.
+The fact that half of them could nevertheless vote for a vulgarian with authoritarian tendencies is far more disconcerting than the susceptibility of lower-information voters to a strongman.